brson/treasuretree/README.md

 - We wanted a responsive and simple user experience that requires no knowledge of blockchains or &mdash; especially &mdash; blockchain wallets.
-- We wanted to prototype the app quickly without dealing with blockchain programming, which is, in our experience, not very fun.
+- We wanted to prototype the app quickly without dealing with blockchain programming,
 - We wanted to be able to experiment with multiple blockchains while keeping the blockchain components isolated from the main logic of the app.